Repeating Undergraduate Courses

 Repeatable Courses

 The University offers a number of courses that use the same course prefix and number but have variable content from semester to semester.
 In these courses, new material is taught each semester.
 Students receive credit for learning new content, and the grade and semester hours earned each time count toward the student’s grade point average (GPA), and total credits.
 These courses are referred to as “repeatable courses” or “courses that are repeatable for credit.”
-Examples of repeatable courses can include applied music, physical education, independent study, internship, thesis research, and topics vary courses.
+Examples of repeatable courses can include applied music, physical education, independent study, internship, thesis research, etc.